-Prerequisite: BIOL-4223 or concurrent enrollment.
-Junior standing required.
+Prerequisite: Biology or Cellular Molecular Biology majors must first complete their major's Biology Foundation with a 2.5 GPA.
+CHEM-3115 with a grade of "C" or better.
 The student will use standard lab techniques to conduct an independent research project that attempts to answer a pertinent question in the area of molecular genetics or cell biology.
 Laboratory - 3 hours.
 This course is normally offered in the spring semester of even numbered years.